-The main ingredient of applesauce is Apples, and since there is no added fat to this recipe, we could consider it to be healthy.
+The main ingredient of applesauce is Apples, and since there is no added fat and only a low quantity of added sugar to this recipe, we could consider it to be healthy.

 This homemade applesauce is Gluten Free, Dairy Free, Grain Free and Vegan.
 It is perfect for literally everyone (unless you are allergic to apples…).

 A homemade applesauce will also often be way healthier than a store-bought one because you can control the amount of sugar you are adding to it and it is preservative-free!

 If you are looking for an even healthier version of this applesauce, the best recommendation I could give you is to choose a sweet variety of apples and ditch the added sugar all together.